ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 ## Validation of received messages {#validation}

-Peers MUST validate all gossip messages, incoming and outoing, by verifying GOSSIP-MSG 'gossip-data' according to the rules of the log indicated by 'log-id'.
+Peers MUST validate all gossip messages, incoming and outgoing, by verifying GOSSIP-MSG 'gossip-data' according to the rules of the log indicated by 'log-id'.
 Messages with an unknown log id or which signature don't check out correctly MUST be silently discarded.

-Transports MAY validate gossip messages before relaying them.
+Transports MAY validate gossip messages before forwarding them.

 Peers MAY respond to an incoming message by sending one or more messages back to the transport it was received from.

+\[FIXME should this document stick to specifying what the gossip service does and leave peers and transports alone?\]

 # Gossip service protocol {#protocol}

-Gossip messages are ASCII messages in S-expression format sent over a reliable data stream.
+All messages are ASCII messages in S-expression format sent over a reliable data stream.

-\[FIXME will implementors be sad about sexps and ask for json?\]
+TODO: change to JSON object {{!RFC4627}} encoding since that's used in CT

 ## AUTHENTICATE-REQUEST {#AUTHENTICATE-REQUEST}